eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 iptables -t nat -I postrouting-kura -j postrouting-kura-ipf
 ```

+The same custom chains are used in the IPv6 case.

 Even if many firewall rules can be handled by Kura, it could be that some rules cannot be filled through the Web Console.
 In this case, custom firewall rules may be added to the /etc/init.d/firewall_cust script manually.
 These rules are applied/reapplied every time the **firewall** service starts, that is at the gateway startup.
 These custom rules should **not** be applied to the Kura custom chains, but to the standard ones.

 ## Open Ports

-If Kura is running on a gateway, all TCP/UDP ports are closed by default unless they are listed in the **Open Ports** tab of the **Firewall** section in the Gateway Administration Console, or in the `/etc/sysconfig/iptables` script.
+If Kura is running on a gateway, all TCP/UDP ports are closed by default unless they are listed in the **Open Ports IPv4** or **Open Ports IPv6** tab of the **Firewall** section in the Gateway Administration Console, or in the `/etc/sysconfig/iptables` script.
 Therefore, if a user needs to connect to a specific port on a gateway, it is insufficient to have an application listening on the desired port; the port also needs to be opened in the firewall.

 To open a port using the Gateway Administration Console, select the **Firewall** option located in the **System** area.
 The **Firewall** configuration display appears in the main window.
-With the **Open Ports** tab selected, click the **New** button.
+With the **Open Ports IPv4** or **Open Ports IPV6** tab selected, click the **New** button.
 The **New Open Port Entry** form appears.

 The **New Open Port Entry** form contains the following configuration parameters: